-During the year ended December 31, 2016, Ms. Martino and Messrs.
-Crocker (prior to his May 2016 retirement), Gellert, Gilchrist and Shelton served on our Compensation Committee.
+During the year ended December 31, 2017, Ms. Martino and Messrs.
+Gellert, Gilchrist and Shelton served on our Compensation Committee.
 No member of the Compensation Committee is, or has been, employed by us or our subsidiaries or is an employee of any entity for which any of our executive officers serves on the board of directors.